Frequently Asked Questions

 Over the years, I've mostly played around and enjoyed seeing who emerges next from the clay!
 The best advice I can give anyone who's thinking about trying polymer clay is to get some blocks, buy a good tutorial book, and just have a go :) One of my favourite sayings is "Follow your heart and the rest will follow".

 I don't find a huge difference between the main brands of polymer clay, and so I choose the clay based more on colour than anything else.
-These days, I use mainly Fimo Professional (formerly Classic) for matt colours, and the Fimo Effects and Sculpey Accents for translucent, metallic and glitter clay. love trying out the various new clays that periodically come on the market, and recently came across Fimo's Leather Effect clay, which, worked perfectly for snail shells!
+These days, I use mainly Fimo Professional (formerly Classic) for matt colours, and the Fimo Effects and Sculpey Accents for translucent, metallic and glitter clay.
+I love trying out the various new clays that periodically come on the market.

 Although Fimo and Sculpey bake at different temperatures, I've not had any problems mixing the two brands of clay, but you should always read the manufacturers' instructions, and do your own experiments to find the best temperature for strength, durability, etc.